Term vs. Permanent Life Insurance

 What benefits do I get?

-These policies generally offer long-term death benefit protection and a host of potentially valuable features.
+Permanent life insurance benefits: These policies generally offer long-term death benefit protection and other potentially valuable features.
 In particular, most permanent life policies give you the opportunity to build cash value.
-This feature can be especially helpful later in life since the cash value you accumulate can be accessed to help pay for unexpected emergencies or milestone events like college and retirement.1
+This feature can be especially helpful later in life since the cash value you accumulate grows tax-deferred and can be used to help pay for unexpected emergencies or milestone events like college and retirement.2 Some permanent life policies, such as whole life insurance, are also eligible to earn dividends which can help increase the value of your coverage.4

-With term coverage, you get short-term death benefit protection (often 10, 15, or 20 years), and your beneficiaries will receive a lump-sum death benefit if you pass away during this time.
-While term life does not offer any cash value accumulation, some policies come with flexible features that allow you to use your benefits early if you become terminally ill2 or will help pay your premiums if you become disabled.3
+Term life insurance benefits: With term coverage, you get short-term death benefit protection (often 10, 15, or 20 years), and your beneficiaries will receive a lump-sum death benefit if you pass away during this time.
+While term life does not offer any cash value accumulation, some allow you to convert your term coverage to permanent life insurance during the early years of coverage.

 How much does the coverage cost?

-With term coverage, your premiums are locked in for the period of coverage you select.
+Term life insurance: With term coverage, your premiums are locked in for the period of coverage you select.
 If you choose to renew your coverage, the premiums will increase annually.
 That’s why it’s important to carefully consider your time frame and select the length of coverage that fits your needs and budget.

 How do I know which coverage is right for me?